YJJfish/C-Compiler/README.md

    - Install LLVM C++ API

      We recommend using VS2019 on Windows.
 For instructions on installing LLVM on Windows using Visual Studio, refer to [Getting Started with the LLVM System using Microsoft Visual Studio](https://llvm.org/docs/GettingStartedVS.html).
-Please make sure that your LLVM's version is 14.
+Please make sure that your LLVM's version is at least 14.

 2. Ubuntu